chef/chef-web-docs/layouts/shortcodes/delivery_integration_ldap_users_edit.md

 <div class="alert-info">

-In order to add or edit users, you must have root shell access and the **Admin** role assigned in Chef Automate.
+In order to add or edit users, you must have root shell access and the **Admin** role assigned in Workflow.

 </div>

 To edit LDAP details for a user:

-1. Log into the Chef Automate web UI as an administrator.
+1. Log into the Workflow web UI as an administrator.

 2. Select **Users** from the drop-down menu on the upper right.